0065 Vice President for Administrative Services

 MAJOR ADMINISTRATOR President

-The Vice President for Administrative and Information Services is the most senior officer responsible for administrative services for the University and advises the President on all matters pertaining to the management and operation of general administrative services functions.
-The Vice President for Administrative and Information Services is fiscally responsible for budgeting and executing the University System’s capital appropriations.
-The Vice President for Administrative and Information Services serves as the senior executive officer responsible for providing leadership and management to administrative and information services units.Administrative and Information Services Units include:
+The Vice President for Administrative Services is the most senior officer responsible for administrative services for the University and advises the President on all matters pertaining to the management and operation of general administrative services functions.
+The Vice President for Administrative Services is fiscally responsible for budgeting and executing the University System’s capital appropriations.
+The Vice President for Administrative Services serves as the senior executive officer responsible for providing leadership and management to administrative and information services units.Administrative Services Units include:

 Environmental Management: Responsible for a comprehensive program for acquisition, handling, storage, and disposal of hazardous chemical materials, proper handling and accounting of select agents, and radiation safety for all University campuses, compliance with applicable federal, state, and local regulations, preparing documents submitted to environmental regulatory agencies, and acting as a liaison between the University and state and federal regulatory authorities.